ArlCIbe/CCMod2/JavaScript/intro.md

 <script>document.getElementById("demo").style.fontSize = "35px";</script>
 ```

-### Functions - a block of JS code that can be executed when "invoked" or "called" for
+## Functions - a block of JS code that can be executed when "invoked" or "called" for

-## Output - JS displays data w/
+## Output - JS data that we can see (as opposed to HTML, which automatically displays in the browser)

 ### innerHTML